 <j2se version="1.2.2*" href="#"/>

 You can see all the versions of the installed JREs by inspecting the preferences panel of Java Web Start's built-in application manager. back to top

 This is currently not possible since the URLs in the <jar> elements are all relative to the in the codebase attribute.
 However, the codebase attribute cannot be relative.
 However, we are looking at alternate solutions to solve this problem in a future release. back to top

 The JNLP specification defines an extension mechanism that covers standard extension.
 Thus, you will be able to specify exactly a version of an extension you need and have it automatically downloaded and installed.
-The JNLP specification describes this in detail:

 back to top